 The Julaha have a low level of literacy (so they probably need the gospel message to be in oral form too).
 They do family planning and they use local and modern medicines.
 They have electricity and water.
 They have been given land for cultivating in Himachal Pradesh.

 The Julaha are endogamous (they only marry in their own community).
-They are exogamous at clan level.
+They are exogamous at clan level, choosing partners from a clan other than their own.
 Adult marriages are taking the place of child marriages but not completely as yet.
 Families arrange the marriages.
 Monogamy is the most favored way.
 A dowry is paid by the parents of the bride to the family of the bridegroom.
 Divorce is disliked and does not happen very often but is allowed in certain cases for example for adultery, cruelty and being non compatible.
 Divorcees and the bereaved can marry again.
 Some live in smaller families with children and parents while others live in larger families with other relatives.
 Inheritance is given only to sons.
 The women do housework and do weaving and breeding cattle.
 They are involved in religious and social activities.
 The Julaha are good at performing comedy.
 (Maybe Christians with a good sense of humor could give the gospel to them).
 The Julaha have Panchayats which are community councils at village and regional level and they judge local issues.

 What are Their Beliefs?